gpalou4/TFM/notebook.md

 #### 17/1/2020: Methylation QC pipeline

 Finished the pipeline.
 But there are still a few things to do.
-I have created a a list of cross-reactive probes to remove them (Chen 2013 et al. + Illumina Manifest), but I can't find the CpGs to remove from the Illumina manifest, instead I have searched for a most recent paper ("Comprehensive characterization, annotation and innovative use of Infinium DNA methylation BeadChip probes.
+I have created a a list of cross-reactive probes to remove them ("Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray", + Illumina Manifest), but I can't find the CpGs to remove from the Illumina manifest, instead I have searched for a most recent paper ("Comprehensive characterization, annotation and innovative use of Infinium DNA methylation BeadChip probes.
 Zhou et al. 2016), that contains some CpGs.
 Chen has 30k CpGs, and Zhou 60ks, but 60ks uniquely between them.

 I also can begin now to try to upload just a few samples from my data and use them to run all the pipeline and change whatever I need to change.
 I have started doing the input reading part.